The Hitchin morphism for certain surfaces fibered over a curve: Introduction

 \subsection{Acknowledgments}

-The author would like to thank his advisor Mark de Cataldo for helpful mathematical conversations and for useful comments on earlier drafts of this paper.
+The author would like to thank Mark Andrea de Cataldo for helpful mathematical conversations and for useful comments on earlier drafts of this paper.
+He would also like to thank the anonymous referee for many helpful comments.
 The author was supported by NSF Grant DMS-2200492.